v-ladynev/fluent-hibernate/README.md

 The library can be used for a quick entites scanning.
 You will need just the library jar, without additional dependencies.
 Just download the library using [Download](#download) section and use [EntityScanner](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/cfg/scanner/EntityScanner.java):

-_For Hibernate 4 and Hibernate 5:_
+_For Hibernate 4 and Hibernate_
 ```Java
     Configuration configuration = new Configuration();
     EntityScanner.scanPackages("my.com.entities", "my.com.other.entities")
         .addTo(configuration);
     SessionFactory sessionFactory = configuration.buildSessionFactory();
 ```
-_Using a new Hibernate 5 bootstrapping API:_
+_Using a new Hibernate 5 bootstrapping API_
 ```Java
     List<Class<?>> classes = EntityScanner
             .scanPackages("my.com.entities", "my.com.other.entities").result();